w3c/wot-architecture/USE-CASES/smartcity-health-monitoring.md

 * Data that can be used to uniquely identify a face (distinguish it from others)
     * Aggregation system may output the total number of unique faces with fever

-Note: the system should be capable of notifying consumers (such as security personnel), of fever detections.
+Note 1: the system should be capable of notifying consumers (such as security personnel), of fever detections.
 This may be email, SMS, or some other mechanism, such as MQTT publication.

+Note 2: In all cases where images are captured, privacy considerations apply.

 It would also be useful to count unique individuals for statistics purposes, but not necessarily based on identifying particular people.
 This is to